f5regan/o365-apm-split-tunnel/README.md

  `tmsh create sys icall handler periodic o365_update_handler script o365_update_script interval 3600`
  Run once every 24 hours (86400 seconds), starting on March 20, 2020 at 03:00:
  `tmsh create sys icall handler periodic o365_update_handler script o365_update_script interval 86400 first-occurrence 2020-03-20:03:00:00`
+11. On the Active BIG-IP, save changes:
+ `tmsh save sys config`
-11. Synchronize changes from the Active BIG-IP to the Standby BIG-IP
+12. Synchronize changes from the Active BIG-IP to the Standby BIG-IP

 This concludes the steps required to install this script.

-## Apendix
+## Appendix

 ### User Options
 * **na_lists** - Specify the Network Access Lists that this script will load the Office 365 URLs/IPs into.